microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/permissiongrantpolicy-list-excludes.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the condition sets which are *excluded* in a [permissionGrantPolicy](../resources/permissiongrantpolicy.md).
+Retrieve the condition sets that are *excluded* in a [permissionGrantPolicy](../resources/permissiongrantpolicy.md).

 ## Permissions